OpenIndiana/oi-docs/docs/dev/userland.md

 For some components, specific rules need to be applied: they can be implemented with *transforms*.
 Some example can be found in the directory with the same name at the root directory of oi-userland.

-### Publish the package to your local repository
+### Publishing packages

+After creating p5m file rung `gmake REQUIRED_PACKAGES` to automatically generate list of run-time dependencies of the package (REQUIRED_PACKAGES section of Makefile).

+Add necessary build time dependencies on the top of generated section.

-Run `gmake publish`: if the dependencies are resolved and the manifest is valid, your package is published to the local repository.
+Run `gmake publish`.
+If the manifest is valid, your package is published to the local repository.

 To be able to search for the new packages in the local repository you need to rebuild search indexes: